visgl/deck.gl/docs/layer.md

 This way, if an attribute update depends on properties other than data, the layer can ensure that the attribute gets autoupdated when those props change.

+The value of `updateTriggers` is a map with fields corresponding to attribute names (or `all`).
+Each field has a value which is an object, it can contain any amount of data.
+The data for each field is compared shallowly, and if a change is detected, the attribute is invalidated (all attributes are invalidated if the `all` key is used.)

+Note: updateTriggers are ignored by the normal shallow comparison, so it is OK for the app to mint a new object on every render.

 ### "attributes" properties